Let’s be honest. Everyone wants to save money on gas. After all, wouldn’t you rather spend less on gas so you can spend

 - Credit card rewards program: Many credit cards offer extra reward points when you use them to fill up.
 Two noteworthy ones are the Chase Freedom card and the Discover it® card, which have a “bonus” category each quarter (one of which is gas) that lets you earn a 5 percent bonus on all purchases at gas stations.

 GasBuddy can be your BFF by listing prices at the stations around you so you can find the best buy.
 No more wasting gas, driving around to find the best price.
 It also has a trip calculator that lets you figure out how much you might spend on your next road trip.

 GasGuru is a similar option that tracks local prices.
 It’ll also map nearby stations, which is extra handy on a road trip.

 Wondering how often you fill up?
 Fuel Buddy helps track your mileage and fill frequency so you can manage your gas mileage.
 It also sends you service reminders to help you keep your vehicle in top shape.

 4. Try a crystal ball

 For a surprisingly painless solution to the conundrum of constantly changing gas prices, check out Fuelcaster®.
-It’s literally a gas price predictor, which tells you whether gas prices are expected to rise or fall tomorrow.
+Our gas price predictor tells you whether gas prices are expected to rise or fall tomorrow.
 Basically, it’s just a secret blend of digital herbs and mathematical spices that allow us to see when you could save money at the pump (thanks to our friends at GasBuddy).
 Yep, we saved the best hack for last.
 You’re welcome.